Why It Works

 Remove from oven and using tongs, discard bay leaves, thyme, shallots, and garlic.
 Set a large strainer over a heatproof bowl and carefully pour pork mixture into it.
 Reserve drained fat and juices.

-Transfer pork chunks to the bowl of a stand mixer fitted with a paddle attachment (see note).
+Transfer pork chunks to the bowl of a stand mixer fitted with a paddle attachment (see notes).
 Turn mixer on to low speed and gradually increase speed to medium, allowing pork to break down and shred.
 Slowly drizzle in the fat and juices a few tablespoons at a time, tasting in between each addition until the mixture is as loose and creamy as you like it.
 Season to taste aggressively with salt (the mixture will get blander as it chills, so add salt until it almost tastes too salty).

 Carefully pack mixture into jars, spooning it in a little bit at a time and making sure to remove all air bubbles.
 Smooth tops of mixture with the back of a spoon, wipe rims of jars with a clean cloth, then pour a quarter inch of fat on top of each one.
 Close lids and refrigerate for at least 2 hours and up to a week before serving.
 Serve lightly chilled with bread or crackers and cornichons, whole grain mustard, and fruit preserves.
 Rillettes can also be frozen directly in their jars and held for several months.
 Defrost in the refrigerator overnight before serving.